 The supplement label should clearly state that the product does not contain preservatives, artificial flavour or colour, yeast, soy, gluten or sugar as these can trigger sensitivity reactions in many people.

 Amanda Sylvie - Wellnicity

-Consumers face issues buying supplements over-the-counter, buying supplements out of convenience at online retailers like Amazon and buying supplements because a good-intentioned influencer such as a family member recommended it.
+Consumers face issues buying supplements over-the-counter, buying supplements out of convenience stores, at online retailers like Amazon, and buying supplements because a good-intentioned influencer such as a family member recommended it.

 Nearly 800 dietary supplements sold over the counter from 2007 through 2016 contained unapproved drug ingredients.
 What does this mean for the consumer?

 Potentially harmful active pharmaceuticals continue to be found in over-the-counter dietary supplements.
 There is also a lot of discrepancy with the quality of over-the-counter supplements.

 While integrative pharmacies may carry a selection of professional-grade supplements most pharmacies carry lower quality supplements.